 Many foreign companies which have registered a business in Australia in the last two years are growing steadily.
 In 2020 the Australian government instituted measures to protect businesses during the COVID-19 pandemic.
 As a result, the Australian economy entered 2021 very well-placed and it is set to become the world’s 12th largest economy in 2021, up two places from 2019, according to the International Monetary Fund.

-Australia’s GDP will be around AUD$2 trillion (GBP$1.1 trillion).
+Australia is among the countries with the largest GDP worldwide, and thus one of the largest economies.
+In 2020, GDP in Australia amounted to about AUD 1.9 trillion (GBP$1.02 trillion).
 Australia is home to just 0.3% of the world’s population, but accounts for 1.6% of the global economy.
 Though only 25 million Australians live in 3 million square miles (more than three hundred times the UK), Australia is the gateway to the Asian and Pacific markets, including China.
 The major of minerals, wool, cotton, meat and rice are exported to Japan (Australia's largest export market), China, the United States, the Republic of Korea and New Zealand.
 That’s hundreds of millions of potential consumers!

 There are so many good reasons why UK companies should consider expanding into the Australian marketplace.